Beef and Potato Stew in a Cauldron

 Step 1:

-How to make beef roast in a cauldron on the stove?
-Very simple.
-First, prepare the necessary ingredients according to the list.
-Tomato paste can be replaced with ketchup or fresh tomatoes, cut into pieces or crushed in a blender.
-Meat broth can be replaced with chicken or vegetable broth or ordinary water.
+How do you make beef-and-potato stew in a cauldron on the stove?
+It's easy.
+First, gather the ingredients on the list.
+You can swap the tomato paste for ketchup, or for fresh tomatoes cut into pieces or blitzed in a blender.
+And the beef broth can be replaced with chicken broth, vegetable broth, or plain water.

 Step 2: